start

 handleTrackerSwitch: function ({detail}) {

-const active = detail.value
+const active = detail.value;

-const video = this.scene.assets.getAsset('video-texture', Hikari )
+const video = this.scene.assets.getAsset('video-texture', 'hikari');

-active ? video.play() : video.stop()
+active ? video.play() : video.stop();

 }

-Display the content after the video has finished loading, and inar-tracker-switchThe event is to play the video after the recognition is successful and optimize the experience, the final effect is as follows:
+Display the content after the video is loaded, and play the video afterar-tracker-switchevent, i.e. after the identification is successful, optimizing the experience.
+The end result is as follows:

-# Add magic, some particles.
+# Add magic, and a little particles.

 ......

-<xr-asset-load type="texture" asset-id="point" src="https://mmbizwxaminiprogram-1258344707.cos.ap-guangzhou.myqcloud.com/xr - frame /Demo/particles/point.png" />
+<xr-asset-load type="texture" asset-id="point" src="https://mmbizwxaminiprogram-1258344707.cos.ap-guangzhou.myqcloud.com/xr-frame/demo/particles/point.png" />

 ......